ozzieba/aider/prompt_patterns.md

 > I'm trying to use sqlite for tests, and monkey-patch whatever we need to make it work with the pg-centered existing code... please help

+> please fix the failing tests (we likely have to change some tests to align with latest framework changes)

+> great, now let's do it the same way in formats/zip.rs

+> let's revert these changes, keep Documentable#text_from_tokens the way it was

+> please implement #4, #5, #8, #9

+> Please proceed with 2-4

 ### 3. Debugging & Troubleshooting

 These are reactive prompts used when an error occurs.
 The user provides context about the failure (error messages, stack traces, symptoms) and asks for a fix.